alexwlchan/alexwlchan.net/src/notes/2024/2024-01-17-use-rsync-and-passwordless-sudo.md

 ---
-layout: til
+layout: note
 title: How to move files when you need sudo on the remote server
 date: 2024-01-17 10:54:23 +00:00
-tags:
-  - rsync
-old_syntax_highlighting: true
+topic: Shell scripting
 ---
 I wanted to upload some files to an EC2 instance.